Free Guy: Development

 In August 2016, Matt Lieberman spent three weeks writing the first draft of the spec script for Free Guy.
 This was sold and entered development at 20th Century Fox prior to being acquired by The Walt Disney Company.
 Free Guy is one of the first Fox films to continue production under Disney's ownership, as well as under the studio's new name of 20th Century Studios.
-Director Shawn Levy read the script in 2016 but passed on it.
-After he was introduced to Ryan Reynolds by Hugh Jackman, a mutual friend, Levy and Reynolds later decided to work on Free Guy after rereading it together.
+Director Shawn Levy originally passed on the script.
+After he was introduced to Ryan Reynolds by a mutual friend Hugh Jackman (whom Levy directed in Real Steel and Reynolds costarred with in X-Men Origins: Wolverine), Levy and Reynolds decided to work on Free Guy after rereading it together.
 Reynolds, who also produced the film, said, "I haven't been this fully immersed and engaged in something since Deadpool."
-In order to help Reynolds fully tap into his Guy character after Deadpool, Levy suggested that he tapped into his Canadian background and act very friendly, full of joy, a typical Canadian citizen.
-He also found inspiration in Peter Sellers role in Being There and Will Ferrell role in Elf because they played characters who were similar to Guy's character being simple-minded.
 Levy had previously been attached to the film Uncharted, an adaptation of the video game series of the same name, before he left to make Free Guy.